-- Post-Fall Inspection.
-PFAS components subject to a fall shall be immediately removed from service. - Periodic Inspection.
-A competent person, other than the user, shall periodically inspect PFAS equipment.
+- Routine inspection: PFAS equipment shall be inspected by the authorized worker prior to each use.
+Equipment inspections shall follow the guidelines established by the manufacturer.
+Damaged or questionable equipment shall be immediately removed from service and tagged accordingly.
+Contractors shall not repair damaged fall protection equipment. - Post-Fall inspection: PFAS components subject to a fall shall be immediately removed from service and destroyed or returned to the manufacturer for inspection, repair, and recertification.
+Contact the manufacturer to determine the available options. - Periodic inspection: A competent person, other than the user, shall periodically inspect PFAS equipment.
 This inspection shall follow the intervals and guidelines established by the manufacturer but shall not be greater than twelve months.
-The results of these inspections shall be recorded and available for review by NREL. - Equipment Storage.
-Fall protection equipment shall be stored in a manner that protects it from exposure to adverse conditions, such as ultraviolet light or harsh weather, that could result in damage or diminished performance and/or other specific requirements established by the manufacturer.
+The results of these inspections shall be recorded and available for review by NREL. - Equipment storage: Fall protection equipment shall be stored in a manner that protects it from exposure to adverse conditions, such as ultraviolet light or harsh weather, that could result in damage or diminished performance and/or other specific requirements established by the manufacturer.

-13.3.1.6 Anchorages
+12.3.1.6 Anchorages

-The application and use of all fall protection anchorages (certified or non-certified) shall be reviewed and accepted by a competent person.
+The application and use of all fall protection anchorages (certified or noncertified) shall be reviewed and accepted by a competent person.
 The design, selection, and installation of certified fall arrest anchorages shall be performed under the supervision of a qualified person.

-Anchorages used for horizontal lifeline systems shall be certified, and designed, prior to use, by a qualified person.
+Anchorages used for horizontal lifeline systems shall be certified and designed, prior to use, by a qualified person.

-13.3.1.7 Horizontal Lifelines
+12.3.1.7 Horizontal Lifelines